JoTM-stack/Shopify-ETL-Data-Pipeline/README.md

 ## Solution

-The project implements an ETL pipeline that:
+The project implements pipeline that:

 • Extracts product data from the Shopify API